 2017: Bronze Award-Emotive Portraits Category, National Photography Award, Australia

-Jelina was the recipient of the Advantage South Australian Regional Awards in the Arts Category, honoring her outstanding contribution to the Indigenous Community and creative industries.
+Jelina was the recipient of the Advantage South Australian Regional Awards in the Arts Category, honouring her outstanding contribution to the Indigenous Community and creative industries.
 At the international level, her collaborative woven sculpture artworks are held in the public collection at LeHarve Museum, France, National Gallery Australia, South Australian Museum and South Australian Maritime Museum.
 Her wearable artworks are privately collected in Australia, the UK, New Zealand, Canada, the USA, Japan, Egypt, Johannesburg, Russia, Sweden, Malta, Taiwan, China, France, Italy and the Philippines.
 Jelina lives in Gawler with her husband and son and collaborates with the Indigenous Elders at Camp Coorong, South Australia.
-Full access link to her CV: https://drive.google.com/file/d/12hU2wwn3zZ_D7UAY-e5WHAodBIZDo7RE/view?usp=sharing